JCPTrevillian/JCPTrevillian/README.md

 During my time at Intuit I was humbled to receive two awards: Customer Obsession and Courage.

 My tech journey has been one of continuous learning and growth.
-I work every day on expanding my skills in both front and back-end and embracing challenges as opportunities on my path to mastery.
+I work every day on expanding my skills in both front and back-end while embracing challenges as opportunities on my path to mastery.

 Reflecting on my progress from a year ago to today, I am amazed at how far I've come.